-- ongoing traces in the calltrace/running/ folder - completed traces in the calltrace/finished/ folder
+- ongoing traces in the calltrace/running/ folder - completed traces in the calltrace/finished/ folder show mobile-gateway call-insight files streaming to an external service in the MAG-c debug logging system

 The PCAP files can be downloaded from the system for further offline inspection.
 Use the following command to list all PCAP files currently on the system.